 For repeat patients, there may be confusion about which service or appointment the bill is related to.
 Clearly indicate the date of service, healthcare provider, and services performed so the patient has visibility into what they’re paying for.

 Make it clear to patients which credits have already been applied to their bills.
-This can help them understand what their insurance company has already contributed, make it easier to understand their personal liability, and help encourage on-time payments.
+This can help them understand what their insurance company has already contributed, make it easier to comprehend their personal liability, and encourage on-time payments.

 Just as patients have preferences for paper bills vs electronic bills, they also have preferences for how they want to pay.
-Some like the convenience of paying on a credit card while others might want payments immediately withdrawn from their accounts via cash, check, or debit card transactions.
-Providing a billing solution that supports all payments methods – from walk-ins with cash to credit card transactions via mobile devices – may increase the likelihood of on-time payments.
+Some like the convenience of paying on a credit card while others might choose cash, check, or debit card transactions.
+Providing a billing solution that supports a wide variety of payment methods and payment channels – from walk-ins with cash to credit card transactions via mobile devices – can increase the likelihood of on-time payments.

-The bottom line: Healthcare bills can be confusing and patient payments are an important revenue source for healthcare providers, especially when yearly deductibles reset.
-Help increase the likelihood of on-time payments by providing a billing process that is clear, patient-centric, and backed by knowledgeable support specialists.
+The Bottom Line: Healthcare bills can be confusing and patient payments are an important revenue stream for healthcare providers.
+Help increase the likelihood of on-time payments by offering a bill payment experience that’s clear, easy, and focused on patients.